-FOR INDIVIDUAL OR INDIVIDUAL (type or print information) NAME: ADDRESS Type of own ership/distributable income share : stock sole proprietorship Partnership other: (explain on separate sheet): % or \$ value of ownership/distributable income sh nare:
+FOR INDIVIDUAL NAME: ADDRESS Type of owne ership/distributable income share : stock sole proprietorship Partnership other: (explain on separate sheet): % or \$ value of of ownership/distributable income sh nare:

 2. Disclosure of Potential Conflicts of Interest.
 Check "Yes" or "No" to indicate which, if any, of the following potential conflict of interest relationships apply.
 If the answer to any question is "Yes", please attach additional pages and describe.